 Did your kids get a taste of the real world and decide that living off Mom and Dad was not so bad after all?
 Cheer up… you may still be able to claim them as dependents on your taxes.

 Dependents can save money on your taxes in two ways: through individual exemptions and the potential eligibility for certain tax credits.
-Each dependent whom you can claim reduces your taxable income by $4,050 for tax year 2016.
+Each dependent whom you can claim an exemption for reduces your taxable income by $4,050 for tax year 2017.

 How do you determine whom you can claim as a dependent for tax purposes?